weliem/blessed-android/README.md

 ```

 In these callbacks, the *value* parameter is the threadsafe byte array that was received.
-Use this value instead of the value that is part of the BluetoothGattCharacteristic object since that one may have changed in the mean time because of incoming notifications or write operations.
+Use this value instead of the value that is part of the BluetoothGattCharacteristic object, since that one may have changed in the mean time because of incoming notifications or write operations.

 ## Turning notifications on/off